 The 2016 cycle culminated with celebration events in the Houses of Parliament on the 30th November, giving young women the chance to share their newfound learning, achievements and confidence with parliamentarians and experts.

 You can read our official report right here!
-Complete with quotes from our sixth form age participants’ actual speeches in parliament, their blog posts and events, what matters to them, and how they and NAWO believe we can support young women to take concrete steps towards gender equality in our daily lives.
+Complete with quotes from our sixth form age participants’ actual speeches in parliament and extracts from their blog posts and events – read the report in full for more on what matters to them, as well as ways to support young women striving for gender equality in their daily lives.

 The programme in numbers: